 Non-IFRS adjusted free cash flow is a non-IFRS financial measure without a standardized meaning and may not be comparable to similar measures presented by other companies.
-Non-IFRS adjusted free cash flow was previously referred to as non-IFRS free cash flow, but has been renamed.
+Prior to Q2 2022, non-IFRS adjusted free cash flow was referred to as non-IFRS free cash flow, but has been renamed.
 Its composition remains unchanged.
 We define non-IFRS adjusted free cash flow as cash provided by or used in operations after the purchase of property, plant and equipment (net of proceeds from the sale of certain surplus equipment and property), lease payments, and Finance Costs paid (excluding debt issuance costs paid and any credit agreement waiver fees paid).
-As we do not consider debt issuance costs paid (\$0.8 million in 2022; \$3.6 million in 2021; \$0.6 million in 2020) or such waiver fees (when applicable) to be part of our ongoing financing expenses, these costs are excluded from total Finance Costs paid in our determination of non-IFRS adjusted free cash flow.
+As we do not consider debt issuance costs paid (\$0.4 million in 2023; \$0.8 million in 2022; \$3.6 million in 2021) or such waiver fees (when applicable) to be part of our ongoing financing expenses, these costs are excluded from total Finance Costs paid in our determination of non-IFRS adjusted free cash flow.
 Note, however, that non-IFRS adjusted free cash flow does not represent residual cash flow available to Celestica for discretionary expenditures.
 Management uses non-IFRS adjusted free cash flow as a measure, in addition to IFRS cash provided by or used in operations (described above), to assess our operational cash flow performance.
 We believe non-IFRS adjusted free cash flow provides another level of transparency to our liquidity.